not yet categorised. :)

 The Logan Village Museum complex is set with in the Logan Village Green complex.
-This is a collection of historic buildings with two being original to the site.
+This area is bounded by Wharf Street, River Street and Logan Street.
+This is a collection of historic buildings with two being original to the site, therefore heritage listed.
 The other buildings have been moved to the complex and renovated.
-All buildings except for the upper floor of the old school have wheel chair access.
+All buildings except for the upper floor of the old school, and the new Railway Hut have wheel chair access.

 All of these buildings are used for a number of purposes, and can be hired by Community Groups by an hourly rate.

-The original school house is the current Logan City Council Library, the school house is used for community meetings both upstairs and down and is heritage listed.
+The original school Building was built in 1902 and remained as a School until 1982.
+The school house is used for community meetings both upstairs and down and is heritage listed.